Black-Eyed Pea Hummus (Video)

 This recipe uses all the traditional hummus ingredients with canned black-eyed peas to make a tasty and nutritious dip that only takes minutes to whip up in the food processor.
 And I serve the black-eyed pea hummus with low-carb pita bread to start the year off right!

-If you’re going to a New Year’s Eve party where guests are supposed to bring a pot-luck dish, this Black-Eyed Pea Hummus with Olive Oil and Sumac would be unusual and fun!
+If you’re going to a New Year’s Eve party where guests are supposed to bring a pot-luck dish, this Black-Eyed Pea Hummus would be unusual and fun!
 It does have some carbs, but not nearly as much as the other foods that will probably be offered so it might even help you stick with your dieting resolve in the midst of other party foods.
 Check out My Favorite Black-Eyed Peas Recipes for even more ideas using Black-Eyed Peas.
 And keep reading for more about Ground Sumac if you’re not familiar with that traditional middle eastern spice.